Effective December 29th, 2022

 Blink’s Use of Personal Information

 Providing the Blink Services.
-Blink will use your PII to address your requests for information, products or services or in connection with providing you the Blink Services.
-Specifically, Blink may use your PII to provide the following Blink Services: (i) obtaining your medical information, including PHI, from your physicians, pharmacies, healthcare coverage providers and pharmacy benefit managers (collectively, “Healthcare Providers”), (ii) finding lower prices for your healthcare, (iii) finding arrangements that may reduce the cost to you of your healthcare, (iv) scheduling appointments with Healthcare Providers, (v) contacting Healthcare Providers, including physicians or pharmacies, on your behalf to request information necessary to provide the Blink Services, including, but not limited to, your medical and healthcare coverage information, your medication history, and your billing information and history, or (vi) creating other seamless, tailored healthcare experiences.
+Blink may use your PII to address your requests for information, products or services or in connection with providing you the Blink Services.
+Specifically, Blink may use your PII to provide the following Blink Services: (i) obtaining your medical information, including PHI, from your physicians, pharmacies, healthcare coverage providers and pharmacy benefit managers (collectively, “Healthcare Providers”), (ii) finding lower prices for your healthcare, (iii) finding arrangements that may reduce the cost to you of your healthcare, including but not limited to determining your eligibility for certain prescription drug discounts (iv) processing and/or fulfilling your orders, (v) scheduling appointments with Healthcare Providers, (vi) contacting Healthcare Providers, including physicians or pharmacies, on your behalf to request information necessary to provide the Blink Services, including, but not limited to, your medical and healthcare coverage information, your medication history, and your billing information and history, or (vii) creating other tailored healthcare experiences.

 Assisting You in Managing Your Healthcare.
 Blink may use your PII to assist you in managing your healthcare, including prescriptions and doctor appointments.
-To do so, Blink may contact you by phone, email or text to (i) find out if you wish to request a prescription refill, (ii) remind you to request a prescription refill, (iii) confirm that a refill request has been submitted, (iv) ask if you wish to transfer a prescription to a different pharmacy, or (v) provide other healthcare services.
+To do so, Blink may contact you by phone, email or text to, among other related services, (i) find out if you wish to request a prescription refill, (ii) remind you to request a prescription refill, (iii) confirm that a refill request has been submitted, (iv) ask if you wish to transfer a prescription to a different pharmacy, or (v) provide other healthcare services.

 No Medical Care.
-Blink Health is not a medical group.
-Any telemedicine consults facilitated through our Website or Application are provided by independent medical practitioners including Broadway Provider Group, which are independent medical groups with a network of United States based health care providers (each, a “Provider”).
-Broadway Provider Group (or your own medical provider if you do not use a Broadway Provider Group Provider) is responsible for providing you with a HIPAA Notice of Privacy Practices describing its collection and use of your PHI, not Blink Health.
-If you do not agree to be bound by those terms, you are not authorized to access or use our Website and Application, and you must promptly exit our Website and Application.
+Blink is not a medical group.
+Any telemedicine consults facilitated through our Website or Mobile App are provided by independent medical practitioners including Broadway Provider Group, which are independent medical groups with a network of United States based healthcare providers (each, a “Provider”).
+Broadway Provider Group (or your own medical provider if you do not use a Broadway Provider Group Provider) is responsible for providing you with a HIPAA Notice of Privacy Practices describing its collection and use of your PHI, not Blink.
+If you do not agree to be bound by the terms of the Broadway Provider Group Provider’s HIPAA Notice of Privacy Practices, you are not authorized to access or use our Website and Mobile App for the purpose of receiving telemedicine consults through our Site.

 Marketing by Blink.
 Blink may also use your PII to deliver advertisements and marketing communications to you that we believe may be of interest.
 These advertisements and marketing communications will be delivered solely by Blink.
 Marketing communications that you receive from Blink may include (i) advertisements for the Blink Services, (ii) advertisements for prescription drugs, and (iii) advertisements for other healthcare services or other goods or services.